openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-richeditor.md

 updateSpanStyle(value: RichEditorUpdateTextSpanStyleOptions | RichEditorUpdateImageSpanStyleOptions): void

-Updates the text or image span style.
+Updates the text or image span style.<br>If only part of a span is updated, the span is split into multiple spans based on the updated part and the unupdated part.

 **Parameters**